jolo-dev/cdk-static-site-host/{{cookiecutter.project_slug}}/cookie_jar/README.md

-# Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+# The Cookie Jar

+The Cookie Jar is developed with [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
+By default, there are no changes needed.
+If still changes wanted then, please read the documentation first in order to change anything.
+Below you find an excerpt of CDKs README.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the .env directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.